Pacific Railroad Unites Nation, Fosters Growth

 Collis Huntington, a hardware merchant, heard Theodore Judah lecture in Sacramento in November 1860, and he invited Judah to his office to hear his proposal in detail.
 Judah convinced Huntington and three other Sacramento merchants that the road could be built and be profitable.
-Leland Stanford, Collins P. Huntington, Mark Hopkins, and Charles Crocker incorporated the Central Pacific Railroad Company of California on June 28, 1861.
+Leland Stanford, Collis P. Huntington, Mark Hopkins, and Charles Crocker incorporated the Central Pacific Railroad Company of California on June 28, 1861.

 Judah worked together with eastern promoters, for legislation to aid the Pacific Railroad.
 President Lincoln found the proposed line to be both beneficial to the military and necessary for binding the Pacific Coast to the Union, and supported the campaign.
 Unfortunately Judah died in November 1863 before major construction began, after contracting Yellow Fever while traveling over the Isthmus of Panama from New York.